scipy-conference/scipy_proceedings/papers/blaine_mooers/main.md

 The English variants include dialects from Western Europe, Africa, South Asia, and Southeast Asia; many languages other than English are also supported.

 Next, we set a keyboard shortcut for activating the plugin.
-We selected command-L on a Mac because this shortcut was not already in use.
+We selected command-L on our Mac because this shortcut was not already in use.
 A list of Mac shortcuts can be found [here](https://support.apple.com/en-us/102650).
-The second customization was the limit of the customization that we could make in the free version of *Voice In*.
+The second customization was the limit of the customizations that we could make in the free version of *Voice In*.

-### Deployment of Voice-triggered snippets in Voice In Plus
 The use of customized text replacements is available in *Voice In Plus*.
 *Voice In Plus* is activated by purchasing a $39 annual subscription through the **Subscription** submenu in the *Voice In Settings* sidebar of the *Voice In Options* web page.
 Monthly and lifetime subscription options are available.
-Only one subscription was required to use *Voice In Plus* in both browsers.
+Only one subscription was required to use *Voice In Plus* in both web browsers.
-There is not a limit on the number of devices that can be used with a subscription.
+The library is synched between the browsers.

 After a subscription was purchased, we obtained access to the **Custom Commands** in the *Voice In Settings* sidebar.
-We used the **Add Command** button to enter the voice-trigger and the text replacement {ref}`fig:newSentence`.
+We used the **Add Command** button to enter a voice-trigger to start a new sentence when writing one sentence per line {ref}`fig:newSentence`.
-Likewise, the custom command `new paragraph` can include a `period` followed by two `new line` commands, which works well when writing with blank lines between paragraphs and without indentation at the beginning of each paragraph.
+The custom command for `new paragraph` can include a `period` followed by two `new line` commands, which works well when writing with blank lines between paragraphs and without indentation at the beginning of each paragraph.
 The phrases making up these voice triggers were no longer be available during dictation because they will be used to trigger text replacements.

 :::{figure} ./images/VoiceInNewSentence.png